Visual Editor Setup & Usage

 ### Metrics

-You can add any of these metrics to your experiment, or customize them to be filtered to certain attributes (e.g. clicking a certain button, visiting a certain page) by creating a new metric in the [Metrics Catalog](https://console.statsig.com/metrics/metrics_catalog) tab.
+You can add any of these metrics to your experiment.
+You can also customize them to filter to certain attributes (e.g. clicking a certain button, visiting a certain page) by creating a new metric in the [Metrics Catalog](https://console.statsig.com/metrics/metrics_catalog) tab.
+You must add at least one metric to your experiment before continuing.

 ### URL filters